ryanwoconnor/NestAddonforSplunk/README.md

 Installation:
 ---------------------
 Installation for this add-on is fairly straight forward and you can be up and running in a matter of minutes.
-Start out by obtaining an access_token.
+Start out by obtaining a PIN.

-If you need assistance in obtaining an access_token you can use the following instructions or reach out on Splunk Answers.
+If you need assistance in obtaining a PIN you can use the following instructions or reach out on Splunk Answers.

 ### Obtaining a PIN for your Nest Account: